Finding Pathways for the Honors Capstone

 Incorporating the Capstone into Honors Coursework and Requirements

 Your Capstone will contribute to the honors hours you earn as you reach or exceed our minimum 30 honors hours (29 for those entering before the 2017-2018 academic year).
-How many of those honors hours are earned through the Capstone, when the coursework occurs, and how the work shows up on your transcript – that varies not just by discipline but by individual timelines and goals.
+How many of those honors hours are earned through the Capstone, when the coursework occurs, and how the work appears on your transcript varies not just by discipline but by individual timelines and goals.

 Some elements are common in all Capstone experiences:

 - There is an accepted curricular structure to accommodate academic growth outside the classroom.
-Most majors and minors have appropriate coursework and, if they do not, the SMBHC has HON numbers that “float.”
+Most majors and minors have appropriate coursework and, if they do not, the SMBHC has HON courses to grant you credit.

 - Your Capstone work (including the thesis) can receive a maximum of 9 honors hours.